OrdieProject/book/source/04-ram.rst

 .. warning::
     OpenRAM has their own version of tools, as well as their own version of the PDK.
 OpenRAM does not support using the common set of tools or PDK.
 You **must** use their Docker image, as well as the PDK hosted by them.

 OpenRAM memories are comparatively large and dense.
-The tradeoff is that synthesizing them takes a long time.
+The trade-off is that synthesizing them takes a long time.

 DFFRAM
 ------